-Net assets with donor restrictions include amounts received with purpose or time restrictions, which have not yet been expended for their purposes, as well as assets restricted to be held in perpetuity.
+Net assets with donor restrictions include amounts received with capital campaign (see Note 15) purpose or time restrictions, which have not yet been expended for their purposes, as well as assets restricted to be held in perpetuity.

 Net assets with donor restrictions also include appreciation on net assets with donor restrictions to be held in perpetuity in accordance with Massachusetts state law and the Club's spending policy.

-Net assets with donor restrictions also include an endowment of approximately \$1,047,000 as of June 30, 2022 and 2021, which is restricted by donors against any expenditure of principal.
+Net assets with donor restrictions also include an endowment of approximately \$1,047,000 as of June 30, 2023 and 2022, which is restricted by donors against any expenditure of principal.
 Substantially all interest and dividend income earned on principal may be used for general purposes.